billy1234/react-vite-spa/README.md

 # React/Vite template

-A simple template for getting started with react/vite
+A simple template for getting started with react/vite.

+The purpouse of this project is a simple template to get started with modern ESM React SPA applications.

+Features:

+* One build system (Both unit tests and the production build use Vite).
+* autolinting on commit
+* unit test framework
+* E2E test framework
+* Example docker image to serve static files

 # Getting Started